NewAlexandria/leadership_readme/onboarding.md

 ### Onboarding
 - main HR setup
 - Team setup
+- Function / Role setup
 - Custom setup

 ### Onboarding types

+Each of these will have specifications per team and function.

 - Accounts, integrations/cals
-- Emails
+- Email lists, groups
 - Trainings
 - Hardware
 - Comms / intros

 ### Offboarding
-- Inverse of the processs
+- Inverse of the processes